wridhdhi/wridhdhi.github.io/wridhdhi.github.io-log.md

 - [ ] fix the responsive navbar
 - [ ] remove and fix the work thingy
 - [ ] **IMPORTANT**: Captions have to fixed
+- [ ] add a background of nets and checks to showcase